braeden-cs/braeden-cs.github.io/essays/AI-A-Friend-or-Foe.md

   - AI
 ---
 ### I. Introduction
+  <p>At the height of COVID-19, came the introduction of ChatGPT, an AI chatbot that answers prompts.
+Since then, the world has considerably shifted by incorporating AI into various aspects of society.
+Although AI has existed prior to this, it has continued to reach new peaks and has become more commonly used among the public.
+One of the major aspects that AI has been used for is education.
+Especially during distance learning, there was an increaed worry that students would use AI to complete their assignments, thereby, not learning anything.
+At least for me, nowadays I have used AI, specifically ChatGPT, to help supplement my learning.
+In ICS 314, I use ChatGPT in a couple of ways.
+For instace, I have used ChatGPT to help create code given a certain prompt and functionality.  </p>

 ### II.
 Personal Experience with AI:
 I have used AI in class this semester in the following areas: